An $O(3.82^k)$ Time FPT Algorithm for Convex Flip Distance: Abstract

 Let ${\cal P}$ be a convex polygon in the plane, and let ${\cal T}$ be a triangulation of ${\cal P}$.
 An edge $e$ in ${\cal T}$ is called a diagonal if it is shared by two triangles in ${\cal T}$.
 A {\em flip} of a diagonal $e$ is the operation of removing $e$ and adding the opposite diagonal of the resulting quadrilateral to obtain a new triangulation of ${\cal P}$ from ${\cal T}$.
 The {\em flip distance} between two triangulations of ${\cal P}$ is the minimum number of flips needed to transform one triangulation into the other.
 The {\sc Convex Flip Distance} problem asks if the flip distance between two given triangulations of ${\cal P}$ is at most $k$, for some given parameter $k \in \nat$.

-We present an $\FPT$ algorithm for the {\sc Convex Flip Distance} problem that runs in time $\Oh(3.82^{k})$ and uses polynomial space, where $k$ is the number of flips.
+It has been an important open problem to decide whether {\sc Convex Flip Distance} is \NP-hard.
+In this paper, we present an $\FPT$ algorithm for the {\sc Convex Flip Distance} problem that runs in time $\Oh(3.82^{k})$ and uses polynomial space, where $k$ is the number of flips.
 This algorithm significantly improves the previous best $\FPT$ algorithms for the problem.